WHAT IS FOOD SECURITY?

 When all the parts of the food system are strong, and working well together, we have food security.
 To perform well and be sustainable, a food system must protect the land, water, and air that sustains it, and be supported by local consumers.

 This way, our food producers can continue to make enough money and produce enough food to support themselves and our food system, ensuring the production, distribution, access to, and consumption of healthy food for all.

 Supporting local food producers supports local food production by strengthening the first link in the chain towards local food security.

 Food security requires a healthy and sustainable food system.

 The food system is made up of five parts:

 Each part of the food system is connected, and when there are problems in one part of the food system, it will affect other parts of the system.

-For example, if there is a storm or strike, and ferries cannot deliver goods to our province, we see increases in the cost of food, and decreases in
+For example, if there is a storm or strike, and ferries cannot deliver goods to our province, this disruption to distribution increases in the cost of food, and decreases